Agent Architecture / Advanced

 Thesis

 OpenAI Just Showed Us What Comes After the Harness.
-Here's The Layer Almost Everyone's Missing. teaches a practical agent architecture move: Move from single-agent prompting into orchestration: routing, evaluation, context control, and durable workflows.
+Here's The Layer Almost Everyone's Missing. teaches a practical agent harness move: Move from single-agent prompting into orchestration: routing, evaluation, context control, and durable workflows.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.